rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-Each test will be as straight forward as this test.
-You will make an GraphQL API request with axios and expect a query/mutation result from the API.
-Behind the scenes, something should be read or written from or to the database.
-In between sits all the business logic such as authentication, authorization and pagination.
-As you can see, one such request goes through the whole GraphQL server stack from API to database.
-It's an end-to-end test and doesn't test an isolated unit (unit test) or a smaller composition of units (integration test).
+Each test should be as straightforward as this one.
+You make a GraphQL API request with axios, expecting a query/mutation result from the API.
+Behind the scenes, data is read or written from or to the database.
+The business logic such as authentication, authorization, and pagination works in between.
+A request goes through the whole GraphQL server stack from API to database.
+An end-to-end test and doesn't test an isolated unit (unit test) or a smaller composition of units (integration test), but the entire pipeline.

-The only piece missing for making the test itself so straight forward as it is right now is the `userApi` function.
-It's not implemented in the test, but in another *src/tests/api.js* file for being reusable for other tests and for keeping the tests more lightweight.
+The `userApi` function is the final piece needed to set up effective testing for this application.
+It's not implemented in the test, but in another *src/tests/api.js* file for portability.
 In this file, you will find all your functions which can be used to run requests against your GraphQL test server.

 {{< highlight javascript >}}
 import axios from 'axios';